Skip to main content

 Best fit: This guide helps most when a senior is on a fixed income, has weak or no hearing aid coverage, needs help comparing options, or has been quoted a price that feels impossible.
 It is especially useful for veterans, people with both Medicare and Medicaid, older adults still working, and caregivers trying to solve the problem for a parent quickly.

-May not need a grant path: If you already have strong Veterans Affairs coverage or a Medicare Advantage plan with a real hearing allowance, that is usually faster than charity.
-If you have mild to moderate hearing loss and no red flags, an over-the-counter hearing aid may be the faster, simpler answer.
+May not need a grant path: If you already have strong VA coverage or a Medicare Advantage plan with a real hearing allowance, that is usually faster than charity.
+If you have mild to moderate hearing loss and no warning signs, an NIDCD OTC guide may help you compare over-the-counter options.
 If the real problem is earwax, infection, sudden loss, or a broken current device, the first step is medical care or repair, not a grant search.

 What to do first

 1. Rule out a medical problem.
-Sudden change, one-sided loss, dizziness, pain, or drainage comes first.
+Sudden change, one-sided loss, dizziness, pain, drainage, or ringing in one ear comes first.

 2. Name the exact cost problem.
 Is it the diagnostic test, the hearing aid, the fitting, the repair, the batteries, or all of it?

 3. Check every existing benefit.
-Ask Medicare Advantage, Medicaid, Veterans Affairs, retiree coverage, or union coverage before you pay cash.
+Ask Medicare Advantage, Medicaid, VA, retiree coverage, or union coverage before you pay cash.

-4. Get a written audiogram and a written quote.
-The Food and Drug Administration says you can request your hearing evaluation records and buy elsewhere.
+4. Get a written audiogram and quote.
+The FDA buying guide says you can request your hearing evaluation records and may buy elsewhere.

 5. Choose the fastest realistic path.
-Veterans Affairs, existing insurance, and vocational rehabilitation usually beat charity on speed.
+VA, existing insurance, and vocational rehabilitation usually beat charity on speed.

 6. Do not finance on the first visit.
 Take the quote home, compare options, and ask what is included.